prometheus/client_ruby/README.md

 # If you want to replace any previously pushed metrics for a given instance,
 # use the #replace method.
 Prometheus::Client::Push.new('my-batch-job', 'instance').replace(prometheus)

+# If you want to delete all previously pushed metrics for a given instance,
+# use the #delete method.
+Prometheus::Client::Push.new('my-batch-job', 'instance').delete
 ```

 ## Metrics